Tuesday, May 20, 2025

 Have you ever seen a child’s eyes light up as you tell them a story?
 It’s magical!
 Stories have a special way of reaching deep into the heart.
 And when those stories come from the Bible they carry eternal purpose.

-There are many storytelling opportunities in every Seventh-day Adventist Church.
+There are many storytelling opportunities in every church.
 Offer to tell the children’s story during a worship service.
-Volunteer to help in a Sabbath School class.
+Volunteer to help in a children's class.
 Share stories with your children or grandchildren at home.
 Telling stories to children regularly makes a huge difference in their spiritual journey and your storytelling skills!

 Why Do Bible Stories Matter So Much?